WaffleSmacker/IronmonRivals-IronmonExtension/README.md

 <img width="452" height="429" alt="image" src="https://github.com/user-attachments/assets/6c65fae1-8840-4fc0-aed2-eff0710a96ca" /> <br>

 5) The last step is to input the current season webhook url, this will be listed in the [IronmonRivals discord](https://discord.gg/3NuPXcG45G), please get it there. <br>
-After you input the url, please click "Save Settings".
+After you input the url (Control + C then Control + V), please click "Save Settings".
 This will take you back to the main page, then click "Send Test Ping". <br>
 If everything was set up correctly then you should see the Status turn green and say "Ready". <br> <br>
 <img width="542" height="442" alt="image" src="https://github.com/user-attachments/assets/08ba3e82-4c7e-4a1c-bd30-cab39d29a9d1" /> <br>
 <img width="542" height="440" alt="image" src="https://github.com/user-attachments/assets/ad3a9595-40ce-4f4f-913a-b9aae5d86d3a" /> <br>